TomBurdge/python-email-scraper/README.md

 <h1>Python Email Scraper</h1>
-A python file which uses selenium to scrape email adresses from sites in a list.
+A python file which uses selenium to scrape email adresses from sites that you specify.
 Saves the scraped emails to a CSV called "emails".
 <br/>
 <br/>
-When using the file, you need to add your list manually.<br/>
+When using the file, you need to add a list of the sites that you want to access on the XX line.<br/>
 You could also modify the file to read the column of a csv quite easily with pandas.
 I often follow this process but have left it out for simplicity.

 <h2>Requirements</h2>